-The Yaqui Valley is located on the northwest coast of mainland Mexico in the state of Sonora (Plate 9).
-Situated on a coastal strip along the Gulf of California, the valley consists of an intensively managed agricultural region amidst a desert scrub forest and is bordered by estuarine ecosystems that provide critical habitat for migratory and resident water birds, marine mammals, fish, and shellfish populations (Flores-Verdugo, Gonzalez-Farias, and Zaragoza-Araujo, 1992).
+The Yaqui Valley is located on the northwest coast of mainland Mexico in the state of Sonora (Figure 1).
+Situated on a coastal strip along the Gulf of California, the Valley consists of an intensively managed agricultural region amidst a desert scrub forest and is bordered by estuarine ecosystems that provide critical habitat for migratory and resident water birds, marine mammals, fish and shellfish populations (Flores-Verdugo et al. 1992).
 These coastal waters have long been an important center for both subsistence and the export fishing industry.

 The Yaqui Valley region is of vital economic importance to Mexico both in terms of its agricultural production and fish production.
-Today the Yaqui Valley consists of 225,000 hectares (ha) of irrigated wheat-based agriculture, and it is one of the country's most productive breadbaskets (Naylor, Falcon, and Puente-González, 2001).
-Using a combination of irrigation, high fertilizer rates, and modern cultivars (Matson, Naylor, and Ortiz-Monasterio, 1998), valley farmers produce some of the highest wheat yields in the world (Food and Agriculture Organization, 1997).
-The region also maintains the most productive fisheries in Mexico, with sardines and shrimp among the most important species (CONAPESCA, 2002).
-In recent years the region has also developed the second-largest shrimp aquaculture industries in Mexico (CONAPESCA, 2002).
-However, in a world of globalized markets, reduced subsidies and price supports, drought, hurricanes, and other forces, many farmers and fishers in the region are concerned about maintaining production and household incomes.
+Today the Yaqui Valley consists of 225,000 ha of irrigated wheat-based agriculture, and is one of the country's most productive breadbaskets (Naylor et al. 2001).
+Using a combination of irrigation, high fertilizer rates and modern cultivars (Matson et al. 1998), Valley farmers produce some of the highest wheat yields in the world (FAO 1997).
+The region also maintains the most productive fisheries in Mexico with sardines and shrimp being among the most important species (CONAPESCA 2002).
+In recent years the region has also developed the second largest shrimp aquaculture industries in Mexico (CONAPESCA 2002).
+However, in a world of globalized markets, reduced subsidies and price supports, drought, hurricanes and other forces, many farmers and fishers in the region are concerned about maintaining production and household incomes.